Bush to Beach

 Time to hit the road and explore another coastal Swahili town.

-There are some surprisingly cool hang-out places to discover in Kilifi, and we have selected some mind-blowing beach villas.
+There are some surprisingly cool hang-out places to discover in Kilifi.

 Start: Kilifi